dwolstenholme13/ImmichFrame_for_Frameo/README.md

   <p>
 </div>

-This is a fork of [ImmichFrame Android](https://github.com/immichFrame/ImmichFrame_Android) specifically targeting Frameo devices.
-This project cannot be merged with the upstream project because its features for controlling the screen power are not allowed in apps distributed in the Play Store.
-For Frameo devices, this doesn't matter because the app is not distributed this way, and must be directly loaded using ADB.
+This is a fork of [ImmichFrame Android](https://github.com/immichFrame/ImmichFrame_Android) that specifically targets Frameo devices.
+This fork exists because its features for controlling the screen power are not allowed in apps distributed in the Play Store, and so this project cannot be merged with the upstream project.
+For Frameo devices, this doesn't matter because the app cannot be installed from the Play Store anyway and must be directly loaded using ADB for initial installation.

 I will try to follow the upstream branch, but I've also made various changes of my own which I think are better for use on these devices.

 My Frameo device is running Android 13, but I have attempted to maintain backwards compatibility with older Frameo devices.
-Please raise an Issue if you find a problem and I will help as best I can.
+Please [raise an Issue](https://github.com/dwolstenholme13/ImmichFrame_for_Frameo/issues) if you find a problem and I will help as best I can.

 ## 📄 Documentation
 You can find the documentation for the original ImmichFrame Android project [here](https://immichframe.dev).